JMorris1575/confirmation2018/docs/team_sections.rst

 *   create the ``development/base_development.html`` page stub [X]
 *   create a ``development/activity_list.html`` page stub [X]
-*   add a 'Development' menu item to the header visible only to Team and above
+*   add a 'Development' menu item to the header visible only to Team and above [X]
 *   fill out the ``activity_list.html`` page
 *   make it look good

+Filling Out the Activity List Page
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+There are two kinds of activities that need to be listed, maybe three:

+#.
+Published Activities
+#.
+Activities being Reviewed
+#.
+Activities being worked on but not yet to the point of being reviewed.

+The first two categories should be visible to everybody while the last should only be visible to the team members working on them, Administrators and Supervisors.

+Each should be displayed in its own section and in a table indicating:

+*   The activity name
+*   The initiator
+*   A list of partners
+*   Perhaps a button to enter the activity development page for that activity (or the name can be the link?)

+It seems that the view must send the DevelopingActivity entry and that model should have a ``get_partners`` method to return a list of partners.

+Before I can implement this I will have to fake a couple of entries for the already existing activities...